 These Maple Glazed Carrots are mouthwatering roasted carrots that are tender and caramelized to perfection, then finished off with fresh herbs and crunchy pistachios.
 Get ready for some serious munching – they're quick to disappear!
 Naturally vegan, gluten-free, grain-free, paleo, dairy-free and Whole30 compliant.

-- 3 1/2 tbsp maple syrup , you can also use coconut nectar syrup, organic agave, honey (if not vegan) or another liquid sweetener.
+- 3 1/2 tbsp maple syrup , you can also use coconut nectar syrup, organic agave, honey (if not vegan) or another sticky liquid sweetener of your choice such as sugar-free maple syrup, allulose or Sukrin gold for lower sugar option.
 Omit for Whole30.

 - 3/4 tsp garlic powder